containers/buildah/docs/buildah-manifest-add.1.md

 **--authfile** *path*

 Path of the authentication file.
 Default is ${XDG_RUNTIME_DIR}/containers/auth.json.
-If XDG_RUNTIME_DIR is not set, the default is /run/containers/$UID/auth.json.
+See containers-auth.json(5) for more information.
 This file is created using `buildah login`.

 If the authorization state is not found there, $HOME/.docker/config.json is checked, which is set using `docker login`.